djellemah/clevic/README.txt

 === Model definition:

 Models and their UI representation must be defined in Ruby.
-A class that inherits from Clevic::Record (which itself inherits from ActiveRecord::Base) will provide a minimally functional UI.
+A descendant of ActiveRecord::Base that includes the Clevic::Record module will provide a minimally functional UI.

 Beyond that, the framework provides a DSL for defining more complex and useful behaviour (see Clevic::ModelBuilder).

-Clevic also knows how to build a default UI with sensible defaults from ActiveRecord::Base subclasses.

 In the models/ subdirectory, start with minimal_models.rb. account_models.rb and times_models.rb provide definitions for more real-world examples.
 Associated SQL schemas are in the sql subdirectory.

-For implementation and more extensive comments, see Clevic::Browser and Clevic::ModelBuilder.
+For implementation and more extensive comments, see Clevic::ModelBuilder.

 === Framework